veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 };
 ```

-This tag is not required when a class extends a superclass or implements an interface - in those cases the documentation is automatically inherited.
-This tag is mainly useful to catch typos such as a method named `foobar1` in the superclass and mistakenly named `foobar2` in the subclass.
+Adding or omitting the `@override` tag does not change what type the compiler infers for a method in a class that extends a superclass or implements an interface.
+The method's documentation is always automatically inherited from the overridden method in those cases.
+However, the recommended compiler flagset includes warnings for missing and spurious `@override` annotations.
+These warnings are mainly useful to catch typos, like a method named `foobar1` in the superclass and mistakenly named `foobar2` in the subclass.

 ---